-2019 High School Grads Can Have Tuition, Registration Fees Paid
+2019 High School Grads and Current Promise Scholars Can Have Tuition, Registration Fees Paid

-High school students graduating from a Nevada high school in spring 2019, who plan to attend WNC in fall 2019, must apply for the scholarship no later than October 31, 2018, to be eligible.
-To apply or for more information about the Nevada Promise Scholarship, go to www.wnc.edu/promise/.
+High school students graduating from a Nevada high school in spring 2019, who plan to attend WNC in fall 2019, and students currently earning the scholarship must apply no later than October 31, 2018, to be eligible for the scholarship in fall 2019.

 Nevada Promise is a scholarship program for Nevada high school graduates under 20 years of age.
 Through the scholarship, the state intends to pay the cost of attending classes at Western Nevada College (or any other state community college) that is not otherwise funded by the Pell Grant, Supplemental Educational Opportunity Grant, the Millennium Scholarship or the Silver State Opportunity Grant.